My favourite arguments against person-affecting views

 Summarising the trilemma

 5.2.
-A sequential choice problem for wide views
+A trilemma for wide views

 Now let’s consider wide views.
-Recall that these views say that we’re morally required to create the better-off person in cases like One-Shot Non-Identity:
+Recall that these views say that we’re morally required to create the better-off person in cases like Non-Identity:

 (1) Amy 1